Hunter scores 26, No. 11 Texas dominates No. 2 Gonzaga 93-74

 Texas broke it open with the flurry of 3-pointers to start the second half.
 Hunter struck first, then Dylan Disu was left wide open for another.
 Hunter then made two more before converting a three-point play on a steal and layup that pushed the Texas lead to 20.

-Gonzaga: Timme & Co. shot pretty well (49% overall with nine 3-pointers) but have a turnover problem.
-After 18 turnovers in a tight win over Michigan State on the deck of the USS Abraham Lincoln, they had 15 more against Texas.
-The Longhorns turned those giveaways into 27 points.
+Gonzaga: The Bulldogs shot pretty well (49% overall with nine 3-pointers) but have a turnover problem.
+They finished with 20 turnovers, one game after they gave the ball away 18 times in a tight win over Michigan State on the deck of the USS Abraham Lincoln.
+The Longhorns turned those turnovers into 27 points.
 Point guard Nolan Hickman had four turnovers and two assists.